Newsom Report: Findings

 The report found that the young people whose education it had considered should receive a greater share of the national resources devoted to education.
 The report uncovered serious examples of neglect.
-For example it found that some secondary moderns in slum areas of London had fifteen-year-olds sitting on primary school furniture and had teachers changing as often as once a term.
+For example it found that some secondary moderns in slum areas of London had primary school furniture for fifteen-year-olds, and teachers changing as often as once a term.

-The report was however overshadowed by the Robbins Report on higher education which was published one week later and given more time for public debate.
+The report was however overshadowed by the Robbins Report on higher education, which was published one week later and given more time for public debate.